Yakuza (song)

-"Yakuza" is a song by Italian singer Elodie and rapper Sfera Ebbasta, released on 27 June 2025 by Island Records and Double Trouble Club.
-It was produced by Rvssian, and included in the digital re-issue of Elodie's fifth studio album Mi ami mi odi.
+"Yakuza" is a song by Italian singer Elodie and Italian rapper Sfera Ebbasta, released on 27 June 2025 by Island Records and Double Trouble Club.
+It was produced by Rvssian, and included in the digital re-issue of Elodie's fifth studio album, Mi ami mi odi.

 It peaked at number 4 on the Italian Singles Chart.

 Music video

 A music video to accompany the release of "Yakuza", directed by Sfera Ebbasta himself together with Mattia Bonato, was released via YouTube on the same day.